Brightify/Reactant/docs/tutorials/RGitHubExplorer/explorer.md

 Click the **RUN** button (![-RUN BUTTON-](../RunButton.png)) to check that everything is running smooth.
 If it doesn't, consider visiting the [Troubleshooting Tips][troubleshooting] section.

 After testing the project and seeing that everything works as expected, we need to use an HTTP networking library.
 Any such library will suffice, though we will be using Fetcher as our choice here.
-[Fetcher][fetcher] is light-weight and comes from Brightify as well.
+[Fetcher][fetcher] is light-weight and is brought to you by Brightify.

 It's pretty straightforward to add a new library to a project using Cocoapods.
 Open the `Podfile` in the root folder of your project and add these two lines under the default pods:
 ```ruby